-To help make this possible (Till Stocks last) we are adding to each purchase a magnificent Olive Wood Display Case.
+To help make this possible (Till Stocks last) we are adding to each purchase a magnificent Oak Wood Display Case.

-Authentic Olive Wood Display Case - Free with the Abraham Accord Peace Coin
+Authentic Oak Wood Display Case - Free with the Abraham Accord Peace Coin

 This has made us do something Crazy, each purchase of a Abraham Accord Peace Coin you automatically get this case free - We hope you enjoy our find